Concordium/concordium.github.io/source/mainnet/net/guides/transaction-report.rst

 Create a transaction report
 ===========================

-A transaction report can be useful for tax purposes when you need to know transaction details for reporting.
+A transaction report can be useful when you need to know transaction details, such as for tax reporting purposes.

 .. dropdown:: Desktop wallet